immunomind/immundata/README.md

 └────────────────────────┘
 ```

+Analysis is a loop of annotation → transformation → visualisation, always producing a new `ImmunData` while leaving the parent intact.
+That immutability is what turns every notebook into a reproducible pipeline.

   1) **Import external annotations to ImmunData:**

-      `annotate_cells` from the single-cell data
+      `annotate_immundata()` (or its thin wrappers `annotate_barcodes()` / `annotate_receptors()`) merges labels from Seurat/AnnData/TCRdist/anything that can be expressed as a keyed data frame to the main table, so each chain has a corresponding annotation.

   2) **Aggregate repertoires:**

-      Optionally aggregate to repertoires, potentially using the newly annotate data.
+      Now that extra labels are present, you might regroup receptors, for example, by donor × cell-state.

   3) **Filter receptors or repertoires:**

-      `filter_immundata` gets you identifiers of interest and their corresponding receptor features, potentially using the annotation from the previous step
+      `filter_immundata()` accepts tidy-verse predicates on chains, receptors, or repertoires.

   4) **Compute statistics or transform ImmunData:**

       On this step, you compute statistics per-repertoire or per-receptor, using input receptor features.
 There are several scenarios depending on what you try to achieve.

       1) use `immunarch` for the most common analysis functions.
-The package will automatically annotate both *receptors/cells* (!) and *repertoires* (!!) if it is possible.
+The package will automatically annotate both **receptors/barcodes/chains** (!) and **repertoires** (!!) if it is possible;

-      2)  simply mutate on the whole dataset using `dplyr` syntax, like compute the number of cells or whatever
+      2) simply mutate on the whole dataset using `dplyr` syntax, like compute edit distance to a specific pattern using `mutate_immundata`;

       3) more complex compute that requires a function to apply to values and is probably not supported by `duckplyr`.
 See the [🧠 Advanced Topics](#-advanced-topics) for more details.

-  4) **save / plot #1:**
+  4) **Save / plot #1:**

-    ...
+    Cache the `ImmunData`.
+Use `ggplot2` to visualise the statistics, computed from `ImmunData`.

   5)  **Annotate ImmunData with the computed statistics:**

-      `annotate_immundata` joins the computed values back to the initial dataset using the identifiers.
-If you already have identifiers, you can simply use `annotate_cells` or `annotate_receptors`.
+     `annotate_immundata()` (again) joins the freshly minted statistics back to the canonical dataset.

-  4) **save / plot #2:**
+  4) **Save / plot #2:**

-    ...
+    Save the `ImmunData` with new annotations to disk.
+Plot the results of analysis.

   6)  **Export ImmunData annotations:**

-      Writes the annotated data back to the cell-level dataset (Seurat / AnnData) for the subsequent analysis.
-Additionally, you could write the immundata itself to disk if needed.
+      Write the annotated data back to the cell-level dataset (Seurat / AnnData) for the subsequent analysis.
+Additionally, you could write the `ImmunData` itself to disk if needed.

 ---